 This is the right course for those who are fascinated by the natural world and all living things within it.
-It combines the teaching of concepts and principles across a huge range of topics, from the ultrastructure of our cells, to the inner workings of our bodily systems, with research and practical skills essential to the study of biology (and the other sciences) in Higher Education.
+It combines the teaching of concepts and principles across a huge range of topics, from the ultrastructure of our cells, and the inner workings of our bodily systems right the way through to the intricacies of genetics and factors which affect it.
+The course is interwoven with research and practical skills essential to the study of biology (and the other sciences) in Higher Education.